isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-build-a-backyard-train/index.md

 ###  Step 1: Gather Everything You Need For the Project

-Youll need the following to start off - [55-gallon HDPE barrel](https://www.amazon. com/dp/B06Y2H5GVX/? tag=p-policy-20) - [10-inch wagonwheels](https://www.amazon. com/dp/B00ECAVJ1I/?
+Youll need the following to start off - [55-gallon HDPE barrel](https://www.amazon.com/dp/B06Y2H5GVX/?tag=p-policy-20)- [10-inch wagonwheels](https://www.amazon.com/dp/B00ECAVJ1I/?

 tag=p-policy-20) - Hollow square steel rods - 11 gauge square tub 1-inch each - Hollow circular steel rods - A drill - Nuts and bolts - Golf Cart, ATV, or UTV for pulling the cart - Welding machines - Paint (optional) Now, you need to decide the number of barrels you would wish your train to have.

 To make a good decision consider the number of children that would ride on the train.
 Will adults join in too?

-Check out this YouTube video on [DIY Barrel Train]( and this website on [how to build a barrel train](https://www.popularmechanics. com/home/how-to-plans/how-to/a20791/how-to-build-a-diy-barrel-train-that-your-kids-will-love/) to learn more about this project.
+Check out this YouTube video on [DIY Barrel Train](andthiswebsiteon[howtobuildabarreltrain](https://www.popularmechanics.com/home/how-to-plans/how-to/a20791/how-to-build-a-diy-barrel-train-that-your-kids-will-love/)to learn more about this project.

 Other Important Tools and Supplies Include - Ratchets or wrenches for tightening the bolts or nuts - Wood-cutting saw - A jigsaw - A hand drill - 22-inch wood plunks - 2-1/2 inches wood screws